ovh/docs/pages/web/domains/transfer_incoming_generic_domain/guide.en-gb.md

 ### Step 3: Request a domain name transfer to OVHcloud

-Now that your domain name is unlocked and you have your transfer code, you can request for your domain name to be transferred to OVHcloud.
+Now that your domain name is unlocked and you have your AUTH/INFO, you can request for your domain name to be transferred to OVHcloud.
 Simply order a domain name transfer on [our website](https://www.ovh.co.uk/domains/domain_transfer.xml){.external}.
 Enter your domain name, and follow the order process.

 ![domain](images/Domain_transfer_order.png){.thumbnail}

-When you are asked to provide your transfer code, enter it in the box next to your domain name.
+When you are asked to provide your transfer code, enter it into the field.
 If you do not have the transfer code yet, you can tick a box labelled `Enter the authentication code later in the OVHcloud Control Panel`{.action}.
 However, we advise to have the code ready before you continue.
 Keep in mind that transfer will not start until a valid code is provided.

 ![domain](images/step_authinfo_add.png){.thumbnail}